hbz/discourse-stopforumspam/README.md

 After installing this plugin in Discourse, you'll be able to configure the following settings in the **Settings** &rarr; **Plugins** section of the Discourse Admin:

-- **stopforumspam enabled:** Enable or disable the plugin
+- **stopforumspam enabled:** Enable the Stop Forum Spam plugin.
+This will auto silence new users who are in the Stop Forum Spam database of known spammers.
-- **stopforumspam check email:** Checks the user's email address against the Stop Forum Spam database
+- **stopforumspam check email:** Silence new user if email is found in Stop Forum Spam database.
-- **stopforumspam check username:** Checks the user's username against the Stop Forum Spam database
+- **stopforumspam check username:** Silence new user if username is found in Stop Forum Spam database.
-- **stopforumspam check ip:** Checks the user's IP address against the Stop Forum Spam database
+- **stopforumspam check ip:** Silence new user if IP is found in Stop Forum Spam database.
+- **stopforumspam recheck users after hours:** Number of hours to wait before rechecking new users a second time to make sure they are still not in the Stop Forum Spam database.
+Set to 0 to disable recheck.

 **Note:** If you have more than one of these check settings enabled, the user will be deemed a spammer as soon as one of them is found in the Stop Forum Spam database.